RohiniRG/Daily-Coding/README.md

 **Solution:** [here](https://github.com/RohiniRG/Daily-Coding/blob/main/Day45(Even_odd_swap).py)

-## Day 45
+## Day 46
 ### Problem Statement: Equal arrays
 Given two arrays A and B of equal size N, the task is to find if given arrays are equal or not.
-Two arrays are said to be equal if both of them contain same set of elements, arrangements (or permutation) of elements may be different though.
+Two arrays are said to be equal if both of them contain same set of elements, arrangements (or permutation) of elements may be different though. <br />
-Note : If there are repetitions, then counts of repeated elements must also be same for two array to be equal. https://www.geeksforgeeks.org/check-if-two-arrays-are-equal-or-not/
+Note : If there are repetitions, then counts of repeated elements must also be same for two array to be equal. <br />
+https://www.geeksforgeeks.org/check-if-two-arrays-are-equal-or-not/

 **Examples:** <br />